helloimlixin/SharingApp/README.md

 ![background](2020-09-16-05-28-25.png)

-Capstone Project: Social Android application based on Coursera's OOD Design course hosted by University of Alberta.
+Social Android application that supports a user to share and connect with people.

 ## Activities